sunepoulsen/it-developer/doc/DATAMODEL.md

 # Data Model

-The Data Model describes how the database are organized and its entity types
+The Data Model describes how the database are organized and its entity types.

 ## Registration Types